ibnuda/fpmortals/manuscript/complete.md

   type Ctx[A] = StateT[EitherT[IO, E, ?], S, A]
 ~~~~~~~~

-we know that we are adding error handling with error type `E` (there is a
-`MonadError[Ctx, E]`) and we are managing state `A` (there is a `MonadState[Ctx,
-S]`).

 kita tahu bahwa kita menambah penanganan galat dengan tipe galat `E` (ada monad
 `MonadError[Ctx, E]` dan kita mengatur keadaan `A` (ada `MonadState[Ctx, S]`).

-But there are unfortunately practical drawbacks to using monad transformers and
-their companion `Monad` typeclasses:

 Namun, ada beberapa kekurangan dari sisi praktik bila menggunakan transformator
 monad dan kelas tipe `Monad` pasangannya:

-1. Multiple implicit `Monad` parameters mean that the compiler cannot find the
-    correct syntax to use for the context.

-2. Monads do not compose in the general case, which means that the order of
-    nesting of the transformers is important.

-3. All the interpreters must be lifted into the common context.
-For example, we
-    might have an implementation of some algebra that uses for `IO` and now we
-    need to wrap it with `StateT` and `EitherT` even though they are unused
-    inside the interpreter.

-4. There is a performance cost associated to each layer.
-And some monad
-    transformers are worse than others. `StateT` is particularly bad but even
-    `EitherT` can cause memory allocation problems for high throughput
-    applications.

 1. Beberapa parameter `Monad` implisit mengakibatkan kompilator tidak dapat
     menentukan sintaks yang tepat untuk konteks tersebut.